lcorr8/rails-videolib/multiple-users-notes.md

 []  -ratings:
 []    .show rating action, scope by user

-[]  -watched: create watched controller
+[x]  -watched: create watched controller
-[]    .create a watched controller, instead of having the info in the video controller, if you do this then move the ratings info into the video controller as well.
+[x]    .create a watched controller, instead of having the info in the video controller, if you do this then move the ratings info into the video controller as well.
-[]    .set video and star_rating
+[x]    .set video, user, watched attribute
-[]    .use build in th new and create action.
+[x]    .use build in th new and create action.
-[]    .scope watched to user, only one allowed per user. make sure to use find_or_create
+[x]    .scope watched to user, only one allowed per user. redirect with errors when one is already present and user tries to create it anyway

 []5. edit views to reflect controller changes
 []  -videos:
-[]    .show view status edited to reflect the info from the join table []    .add the view check mark from font awesome to the video show view []    .edit ratings to reflect the join table.
+[x]    .show view status edited to reflect the info from the join table [x]    .add border color to indicate view status on video show view []    .edit ratings to reflect the join table.
 Show your ratings with reason.
 Add an average rating from other users.
-[]    .show your ratings, and an average of the other user's ratings.
+[]    .show your ratings and reasons, and an average of the other user's ratings.
 []  -sections:
 []    .make sure to add the view check mark from font awesome to the section view []  -user page?
+      .allow admins to change the status of another user to flatiron student

+[]6. edit views for final look
+    - all pages:
+      .show what type of user you are.
+      .make a request button to request flatiron status.

 *** Determine: